-- 6. Teens use mental health conditions as an excuse when they are really just lazy.
+6. Teens use mental health conditions as an excuse when they are really just lazy.

 Facilitator's Note: People do not ask to have mental health problems.
-A teen with a mental health condition may seem tired or uninterested, but often times they feel overwhelmed or hopeless, or they can be experiencing a lot of emotional pain. - 7.
-People with mental health conditions are dangerous and could flip out at any time.
+A teen with a mental health condition may seem tired or uninterested, but often times they feel overwhelmed or hopeless, or they can be experiencing a lot of emotional pain.

+7. People with mental health conditions are dangerous and could flip out at any time.

 Facilitator's Note: Most people with mental health conditions are not dangerous, violent, or out of control.
-Unfortunately, this myth often stops people from seeking the help they need because they worry others will think they are "crazy." - 8.
-Only abnormal, crazy people go to psychiatrists, psychologists, or therapists.
-Facilitator's Note: Many people of all ages, races, ethnicities, and backgrounds meet with psychiatrists, psychologists, and therapists to help them deal with stressful life situations or to get additional support.
+Unfortunately, this myth often stops people from seeking the help they need because they worry others will think they are "crazy."

+8. Only abnormal, crazy people go to psychiatrists, psychologists, therapists, or counselors.

+Facilitator's Note: Many people of all ages, races, ethnicities, and backgrounds meet with psychiatrists, psychologists, therapists, and/or counselors to help them deal with stressful life situations or to get additional support.

+9. People who have money don't have mental health issues.

+Facilitator's Note: Socioeconomic status does not predict that someone won't suffer from a mental health condition.
+Even the wealthiest people who appear to be fine might be going through a mental health crisis beneath the surface or may face one in the future.
+It's important to check in with people and always share resources about your SBHC or services that they may need later.

-Handout I: At-A-Glance Mental Health Conditions
+HANDOUT: At-A-Glance Mental Health Conditions2